 If you have been creating sublimation art, but the colors are kind of ditching you, it is time to get a bit more attentive to color management.
 Imagine a customer ordering a bunch of t-shirts with their team logo on them.

-But due to the inherent color accuracy, the printer goofs up the signature color of the team logo, getting the entire order returned and negatively reviewed.
+However due to the inherent color accuracy, the printer goofs up the signature color of the team logo, getting the entire order returned and negatively reviewed.

 You wouldn’t want that, right?
 That is exactly why you need to learn and implement ICC color profiles for sublimation printing.

-ICC profiles allow your sublimation printer to become extremely color accurate.
+ICC profiles allow your sublimation printer to become extremely color-accurate.
 Without these profiles installed, your sublimation gig can suffer from increased production costs, customer dissatisfaction, and product-related inconsistencies.

 Making sense of ICC profiles